Beauvale Cheese Walnut Scones

 Resting and serving the pork

-• Being extra careful as it is very hot, I then snip and remove any string, before using scissors to cut away the crackling, which I then pop back in the oven whilst the roast potatoes cook.
+• Being extra careful as it is very hot, snip and remove any string, before using scissors to cut away the crackling.
+For extra crunchy crackling I then pop it on a shallow tray and place back in the oven to continue to crisp, while the roast potatoes cook.

 • Cover the pork with foil and allow to rest for at least 30 minutes.